 As you navigate all of this, keep the big picture in mind.
-Believe it or not, there are some late weeknight events and activities that I believe are good for my child—like something that will help develop his character or nurture his faith.
-Sometimes I want him to be at those events even if it means a late night and he might be tired at school the next day.
+For example, there are some late weeknight events and activities that we believe are good for our kids—like something that will help develop their character or nurture their faith.
+Sometimes we want them to be at those events even if it means a late night and they might be tired at school the next day.
 Some things are worth that.
-But if he’s just going to see a movie or hang with friends, that’s probably a different story.
+But if they’re just going to see a movie or hang with friends, that’s probably a different story.

-I guess it’s not a cop out for me to say that it’s impossible to make specific recommendations that cover all the variables.
-But I can say this:
+It isn’t a cop out for to say that it’s impossible to make specific recommendations that cover all the variables.
+But this much is worth saying:

 Know your child.
 Consider his tendencies.
 Be involved and optimistic.
 Keep the big picture in mind.
 And each child is different.

 These challenging questions are a good motivation to get with your child’s mother and review your basic principles for parenting.
 Be willing to make adjustments as your children grow and change.

 - Schedule special one-on-one “dates” and outings with each of your children.